hoppe93/SOFT2/doc/sphinx/source/scripts/ParticleGenerator.rst

    and second momentum parameter respectively (i.e. the alphabetically first and second momentum parameter), while the latter divides the radial parameter, whichever it may be.

+   If ``auto`` is specified, SOFT2 chooses the phase space parameter with the largest number of grid points.
+This is the default setting.

 .. option:: position